Whiteknight/ParserObjects/docs/v6/sequences.md

 ```csharp
 var values = sequence.GetBetween(startCheckpoint, endCheckpoint);
 ```

-Notice that this is an `O(N)` operation, and may require re-reading/re-buffering data from the source.
-ParserObjects does buffer data from dynamic sources such as `Stream`s, but buffers are configurable and are not guaranteed to hold all data for all active checkpoints.

 If the `start` checkpoint and the `end` checkpoint are for the same location, or if `start` is after `end`, an empty array will be returned.